clintjedwards/gofer/documentation/src/ref/extensions/provided/cron.md

-# Cron <small>Extensions</small>
+# Cron <small>Extension</small>

-Cron allows users to schedule events on long term intervals and specific days.
+Cron allows users to schedule pipeline runs on long term intervals and specific days.

 It uses a stripped down version of the cron syntax to do so: